Can I protect my rental property with homeowners insurance?

 Bottom Line: Get an Expert Opinion

 The more important issue is to make sure that your policy offers the protection you need, based on your specific situation.
-For instance, some building owners require renters insurance—even when they’re the sole residents of a property.
+To discuss your unique needs, call our office at 877-576-5200 or request a no-obligation insurance review.